YuliaHe/iOS_Map/README.md

 ## Introduction

 This app allows users to save short notes based on location on a map.
-Every location will be displayed on the map,  and every note will be listed in "Communiy".
+Every location will be displayed on the map,  and every note will be listed in "Community".
 They can be viewed by any user.
 User also can have a look at his own notes list or other users' notes lists in user "Profile".
 A search function provided for searching the notes with specific content or username.